The messaging framework is designed to allow a powerful, but easy to use, message routing and handling system to be

 Routers, buses and state machines share a unified API that allows different parts of the framework to be mixed and

 For example, a message source may pass messages to a message bus.
-The message bus may then forward messages to
+The message bus may then forward messages

-to know the exact type of the receiver, only that it can receive messages.
+need to know the exact type of the receiver, only that it can receive messages.

 All messages are untimately derived from etl::imessage.